2022 Trustee Elections and AGM

 Advanced notice of the Annual General Meeting (AGM) and Process for Member Resolutions

-Our AGM will take place on Thursday 30th September 2021 at 10:00.
+Our AGM will take place on Wednesday 7th September 2022 at 17:00 as part of RSECon22.
 The AGM will include an update from trustees on work undertaken by the Society (summarised in our annual report), presentation of our accounts, and the announcement of the election of new trustees.

 Members of the Society are reminded that they are welcome to put forward resolutions to be circulated to members in advance of the AGM.
 A resolution should be in the form of an item in which members are expected to vote.
 Any member resolutions for this year’s AGM require support of 10% of the membership.
 At the time of writing this is a minimum of 45 members of the Society.
 Resolutions must be submitted in advance of the AGM to allow the resolution to be circulated to members in advance of the meeting.
 Resolutions put forward by members will be validated by the trustees to ensure that they comply with the constitutional requirements specified in section 10.3.5.